alexvoronov/geonetworking/asn1-datatypes/README.md

-Here's how two examples from the Appendix of the UPER standard would be encoded in Java.
+Here's how two examples from the Annex A of the UPER standard (pages 44-53 of [ITU X.691 11/2008](http://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-X.691-200811-I!!PDF-E&type=items)) would be encoded in Java.

 #### Example 1: Without restrictions or extension markers

 ASN.1:

 ```asn1
 PersonnelRecord ::= [APPLICATION 0] IMPLICIT SET {